 “An 8th [cranial] nerve tumor is just one of many potential modifying factors.

 “Tinnitus may improve, progress or remain unchanged with observation, radiation or surgery.

 “There is no way to predict what will happen with tinnitus with any of the treatment approaches.

 “I typically counsel my acoustic neuroma patients with tinnitus that no matter what treatment they choose, there is a good chance it will not change their tinnitus or it could make it worse.”

-Here is more information on the groundbreaking endoscopic approach to removing small acoustic neuromas.
+For more on the groundbreaking procedure: endoscopic approach to removing small acoustic neuromas.